oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 | Locked                    | wait till timeout   | wait till timeout                                    | fail                   |
 | Pending resources changed | acquire lock        | wait till timeout                                    | fail                   |

-We can later consider a priory queue to give advantage to VMs that are likely to be scheduled succesfully (give Vms with less constraints and resources higher priority).
+We can later consider a priory queue to give advantage to VMs that are likely to be scheduled successfully (give VMs with less constraints and resources higher priority).

 ### DB Scheme